 In a cooperative like Crow Wing Power, you are a member-owner of the business.
 One major difference between a cooperative and an investor-owned utility is that you see an ownership in the business through capital credits.
 Capital credits return member's margins over and above operating costs.
 Annually the Board of Directors must evaluate the financial ability to return capital credit checks.

-In May of 2018, capital credit checks totaling $872,116 were sent to 15,042 cooperative members.
-The checks were distributed for Crow Wing Power’s portion of allocations that were made to members for the electricity they used for the last half of 1990 and all of 1991.
-Over $19.4 million has been returned in the past 23 years.
+Capital credit checks totaling $2,531,427were mailed to 20,380 cooperative members in May.
+The checks were distributed for Crow Wing Power’s portion of allocations that were made to members for the electricity they used during the remainder of 1993 through 1996.
+Nearly $30 million has been returned in the past 24 years.

 Unclaimed Capital Credits

 Crow Wing Power is looking for previous members that we haven’t been able to locate to give them their capital credit distributions.
 We have a list of about 8,500 people that have moved and not given us current address information.
 Therefore, when we send capital credit checks, like we normally do each spring, some checks get returned to us and others may simply go uncashed.
 We call those unclaimed capital credits.
 By law, we need to hold those funds for a period of seven years in order to allow people to claim them.
 After that period of time, we release them, normally to further students higher education.
 Each year $50,000 to $70,000 in unclaimed capital credits goes to scholarships for college attendance.

 To search the capital credit/property list for a particular name: